Samsritha21/projects/README.md

-# 📚 Book Management System
+# 📚 Library Management System

 A Java-based application designed to manage library operations such as adding, lending, and searching books with a simple GUI.